pboueke/git-diary-api/README.md

 [leiningen]: https://github.com/technomancy/leiningen

 Git must be installed in the API host, and the managed repository must be cloned there.
 A ssh key is required for pushing changes to the remote repository.
+You must allow [ssh](https://gist.github.com/developius/c81f021eb5c5916013dc) on your repo.

 ## Config